Last date modified: 2026-Jan-16

 aiR for Review prompt criteria validation

-Prompt criteria validation gathers metrics to check whether the prompt criteria are effective and defensible before using them on a larger data set.
-Using aiR for Review and Review Center in tandem, you can set up a smaller document sample, oversee reviewers, and compare aiR's relevance predictions to actual coding results.
+Using aiR for Review and Review Center in tandem, the prompt criteria validation process gathers statistical metrics to check whether the prompt criteria are effective and defensible before using them on a larger data set.
+You can set up a smaller document sample, oversee reviewers, compare aiR's relevance predictions to actual coding results, and iterate on prompt criteria as needed.

 See these related resources for more information: